 PhD students should complete and pass the PhD qualifying requirements appropriate to their option (Electrical Engineering or Computer Engineering) by the end of their first year of study if they enter the program with an MS or at the completion of 30 credits if they enter the program with a BS.
 The qualifying requirement has 3 components:

-Undergraduate Academic Fundamentals: This component can be satisfied by presenting evidence of a BS in the option major or related major as determined by the graduate program director (for example, computer science, applied physics).
-If the student does not have a BS in the major, they can petition the department to accept equivalent professional experience in electrical or computer engineering as sufficient qualifying background or their program of study must document which undergraduate courses will be taken to address deficiencies.
+Undergraduate Academic Fundamentals: This component can be satisfied by presenting evidence of a BS degree in the option major or related major as determined by the graduate program director (for example, computer science, applied physics).
+If the student’s BS degree is not in the major, they can petition the department to accept equivalent professional experience in electrical or computer engineering as sufficient qualifying background.
+Alternatively, their program of study must document which undergraduate courses will be taken to address deficiencies.

 Graduate Academic Fundamentals: All PhD students may satisfy this component by taking the required graduate courses in the MS major (Electrical Engineering or Computer Engineering) and obtaining a GPA ≥3.5; or passing a written exam based on the required courses.
 PhD students who completed an MS degree at another institution in Electrical Engineering, Computer Engineering or a closely related field may satisfy this component by passing a written exam based on three courses in the student’s area of specialization prepared by a committee of three ECE department faculty.

 Research: This component can be satisfied by passing ECE 602, Research Skills, under one of the three options: 1) completing an MS thesis at UMass Dartmouth with the recommendation of both the MS and PhD advisors and registration of ECE 602 (0 credit) along with an announcement of MS thesis defense and research component of PhD qualifying exam; 2) passing ECE 602 (0 credit) for which successful completion requires an oral exam based on research completed at another institution in front of at least 3 ECE faculty and the exam must be officially announced to the UMass Dartmouth community; or 3) passing ECE 602 (3 credits) for which successful completion requires an oral defense of a research project in front of at least 3 ECE faculty and the oral defense must be officially announced to the UMass Dartmouth community.

 PhD candidates must also pass the PhD comprehensive examination.
 This examination verifies that the student is sufficiently prepared to conduct scholarly research in the selected area of the PhD dissertation.
 Consequently, the PhD comprehensive examination focuses on advanced graduate studies and a formal PhD research proposal.
 The comprehensive examination is scheduled by the student’s major advisor at the convenience of the committee members, administered by the major advisor, and is conducted by the committee members.
 The comprehensive examination consists of two parts: a written examination followed by an oral examination.
 The oral examination is scheduled within four weeks of successful completion of the written examination, with two weeks notice to the UMass Dartmouth community.
 The form and content of both parts of the examination are set by the student’s committee.
 Doctoral students receive a P in Pre-Dissertation Research (ECE 603) upon successful completion of both the written and oral examination, as determined by the unanimous consent of the committee.
 Students failing to give satisfactory performance on either part of the examination are allowed a single re-examination of either all or a portion of either examination as determined by the committee.